 Adjudicated DOB / ECB cases across this portfolio.
 Every ticket that went to adjudication — paid, dismissed, or defaulted.

 This landlord owns or manages 1 building across New York City.
-The portfolio sits around the city average on compliance.
+The portfolio sits below average on compliance for the city.